-Anthony Miller, perhaps the most feared Rising Stars judge, had his fingers crossed for Harris’ success.
-However, he believes there should be no comparison between Harris' international and local achievements.
+Anthony Miller, perhaps the most feared Rising Stars judge, had his fingers crossed for Harris' success.
+However, he believes that there should be no comparison between Harris' international and local achievements.

 "This person was a teenager back then.
 Now, we're seeing what he's capable of; it's stunning.
 Producers out here are going to say, 'damn, I should have been paying closer attention'."

 While competing on X Factor, Harris sailed through the rounds with songs like Purple Rain by Prince, Listen by Beyonce and Sorry Seems To Be The Hardest Word by Elton John.
 His voice danced between octaves each time he touched the stage, pulling standing ovations from the audience and judges on numerous occasions.